Zunayed-Mahfuz/React-App-Project/README.md

 ### Styling

-- Be styled with CSS.
+- Be styled with CSS, either using global style sheets or styled components.
 - Use flexbox (`display: flex`) or CSS Grid.
 - Implement responsive design on 3 screen sizes (including desktop) using 2 media queries (tablet and mobile).